splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 Splunk operational - APM profiling messages are throttled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Description: Generates an alert when the number of profiling messages that are dropped due to throttling is above the specified threshold.

 .. _apm-autodetector-spans-throttled:

 Splunk operational - APM spans are throttled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Description: Generates an alert when the number of spans that are dropped due to throttling is above the specified threshold.

 .. _apm-autodetector-spans-blocked:

 Splunk operational - APM spans are blocked
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Description: Generates an alert when the number of blocked spans is above the specified threshold.

 Splunk operational Infrastructure Monitoring detectors
 -----------------------------------------------------------